vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/06_xamAyAchanA.md

 <details><summary>English</summary>

 (12) I seek Thy protection and surrender Myself unto Thine Lotus Feet.
+(Saranaagati)

-(Saranaagati) Athra Dvayam:-(So far, Dvaya Mantra has been expounded).
+Athra Dvayam :- (So far, Dvaya Mantra has been expounded).
 The explanation of this sentence with Mantra.

-(a) (I do prostrate before Thee)-Renouncing my father, mother, wife, children, relatives, friends, even my Teacher, precious stones, wealth and goods, my field, my house, etc. all desires, and actions relating to them, Kaivalya I prostrate at as well as Thine feet which bestrode the Three worlds.
+(a) (I do prostrate before Thee) - Renouncing my father, mother, wife, children, relatives, friends, even my Teacher, precious stones, wealth and goods, my field, my house, etc. all desires, and actions relating to them, as well as Kaivalya I prostrate at Thine feet which bestrode the Three worlds.
-32

 (b) Oh Lord!
 I surrender Myself unto Thee.
 Thou alone art My Mother, My Father, Thou art My relations; even My Teacher Thou alone art.
 So also my learning, my wealth.
 Indeed Thou art My All.

 (c) Oh!
 God of Gods, Thou art the Father of the Worlds moving and unmoving, worshipped by the World.
 Thou art greater than the greatest.
-There is no one bigger than Thee in all these Three Oh!
-Thou of Matchless Worlds.
+There is no one bigger than Thee in all these Three Worlds.
+Oh!
+Thou of Matchless Glory.
-Glory.

 (d) Therefore prostrating before Thee, with my body bent in adoration, I pray unto Thee, the adorable Master.
 Thou art like a Father unto a son, like a Friend unto a Friend, affectionate as to a Dear Person.
 Thou alone canst save me.
 </details>